-“I suppose that my mother could have been a witch if she had chosen to.”
-And so begins the first line of Mary Stewart’s novel, “Thornyhold”.
+“I suppose that my mother could have been a witch if she had chosen to.” – Mary Stewart

 Greetings all, and a very Happy Halloween season to you!
 I wanted to share one of my favorite whimsy, magical reads this year, and especially right now with all the season’s bewitching enchantment in the air.

-I’d picked up “Thornyhold” (Hodder & Stoughton, 2017) on a recommendation from a friend and was so glad I did.
+I’d picked up “Thornyhold” (Hodder & Stoughton, 2017) on a recommendation from a friend in the fantasy community and was so glad I did.
 It truly is the perfect light-hearted read right now.
 I was first introduced to Mary Stewart after a Scottish family friend gave me a copy of the “Crystal Cave” as a gift in 4th or 5th grade.
 I was a little too young at that time to really appreciate Mary Stewart and had only associated her with the Arthurian legends.
 So, I was very surprised to see she’d written in other genres and was pleasantly dazzled by this book!

 Thanks for stopping by, and be sure to check back for more upcoming news as well as updates on my forthcoming fantasy novel, “The Last Wizards of Tynedale”, with my co-author John Bladek.
 And if you’d like to be alerted of upcoming giveaways and magical news, sign up for my seasonal newsletter at the bottom of this post.
 (I don’t sell email addresses, btw.
 No one likes that, especially me, and that’s just evil and punishable by unicorn horn impalement.
 Truly.)